Managing COVID-19 at home

 Call Triple Zero if you:

-- When you call Triple Zero, you must tell them you have COVID-19.
+• When you call Triple Zero, let them know you have COVID-19.